If you're already familiar with the feature, as of 9 December it's generally available. See what's new here.

-Other features of the Premium plan are described here and we've also published an implementation guide.
+Other features of the plan are described here and here's an implementation guide.

-The following demo walks you through use cases, how it works and how to set it up in your project:
+The following demo walks you through use cases, how it works and how to set it up in your space:

-In Jira Product Discovery you have projects, projects have ideas (up until today you could only have one type of object in Discovery projects: ideas), ideas have fields, fields have values, and you can create views that help you visualize ideas based on field values.
+In Jira Product Discovery you have spaces, spaces have ideas, ideas have fields, fields have values, and you can create views that help you visualize ideas based on field values.
 This system works with different types of fields: select, multi-select, rating, votes, etc.

-Here we are introducing two new concepts so you can create hierarchies:
+Here we have introduced two new concepts so you can create hierarchies:

-Custom Types - so you can have different types of objects in your discovery projects - e.g. Opportunity, Solution, Experiment - instead of just Ideas.
+Custom Types - so you can have different types of objects in your discovery spaces - e.g. Opportunity, Solution, Experiment - instead of just Ideas.

 Or in a board view: